Git-K3rnel/VulnHub/Jarbas1/README.md

 jenkins version is `2.113`, i just searched if there is any exploit for this version and i found this [link](https://github.com/gquere/pwn_jenkins#authenticationacl-bypass-cve-2018-1000861-jenkins-21501)

-thas says there is a Authentication/ACL bypass if this command returns a valid data :
+that says there is a Authentication/ACL bypass if this command returns a valid data :

 ```bash
 curl -k -4 -s https://example.com/securityRealm/user/admin/search/index?q=a